aws-samples/amazon-textract-large-scale-selectable-pdf/README.md

 _InputDocuments_ S3 bucket.
 These logs are stored in the _Documents_ table.
 The code logs (e.g. the Lambda function logs) are stored in CloudWatch, as usual.

-This architecutre can easily be integrated to a more complex document processing infrastructure,such as the [amazon-textract-serverless-large-scale-document-processing](https://github.com/aws-samples/amazon-textract-serverless-large-scale-document-processing) reference architecture.
+This architecture can easily be integrated to a more complex document processing infrastructure,such as the [amazon-textract-serverless-large-scale-document-processing](https://github.com/aws-samples/amazon-textract-serverless-large-scale-document-processing) reference architecture.